dvbuntu/econometricexhaust/rpy2_tutorial.md

 # Make a formula for the regression
 formula = 'Y ~ X + 1'

-# Run the regression
+# Run the regression with R
 m = pylm(formula = formula, data = data)
+TODO This is some R thing that makes sense?
+Setting things equal to themselves?

-# Take a look at results
+# Take a look at results with Python
 summary = r.r['summary'](m)
 print(summary)
 ```